TedHusted/awake/awake.md/awake.md

 “And we’re doing it?”

-“Yes, Emma, Ravi, and Adrian met with a Joanna Harman from OASA, and she’s going to help push through the patent application.”
+“Yes, there will be an executive meeting with all six founders next week.
+For now, Emma, Ravi, and Adrian met with a Joanna Harman from OASA, and she’s going to help push through the patent application. ”

 “Harman … She might work with Noah.
 Some kind of help desk on steroids.
 He’s mentioned her coming to the rescue.”